 Any paperwork and charges will be taken care of at the beginning of the appointment, so that no one needs to worry about them later.
 Credit cards are accepted too without additional processing fee.

 When you are ready, Dr. Ma will give your pet a sedative injection with a very tiny needle under the skin.
 Most of the time they do not feel it, but some animals may react to the injection.
 Sometimes, two injections will be needed based on your pet's medical condition.
 You pet will graudally fall asleep over a period of 5-15 minutes, and the only thing he/she will experience would be your loving presence and comfort along his/her side.

 Once your pet is deeply sedated and you have said your final goodbye, Dr. Ma will give the final injection into the body under a blanket.
 Your pet would not feel that injection at all.
 This injection is an overdose of anesthestic drug that would eventually stop the heart and the lungs.
 Unlike giving the injection into the vein, which would stop the heart within seconds, the intraperitoneal injection (given into the belly) would allow much slower transition.
-You pet will go into a deeper sleep gradually while the breathing and heart rate get slower over a period of 2-5 minutes (sometimes it would be shorter), and then he/she will pass away peacefully.
+You pet will go into a deeper sleep gradually while the breathing and heart rate get slower over a period of 2-5 minutes (no matter how long it would take - your pet will pass under anesthesia), and then he/she will pass away peacefully.
 Dr. Ma will confirm the passing by listening to the heart.